oriolpich/mutfootprints/Readme.rst

 .. admonition:: Citation
    :class: note

-   Oriol Pich, Ferran Muiños, Martijn Paul Lolkema, Neeltje Steeghs, Abel Gonzalez-Perez, Nuria Lopez-Bigas, The mutational footprints of cancer therapies, Nature Genetics, 2019 doi: `XX <LINK>`_
+   Oriol Pich, Ferran Muiños, Martijn Paul Lolkema, Neeltje Steeghs, Abel Gonzalez-Perez, Nuria Lopez-Bigas, The mutational footprints of cancer therapies, Nature Genetics, 2019, `doi <https://doi.org/10.1038/s41588-019-0525-5>`_

 As part of this work we didn’t generate any original data.
 We re-used publicly available data described in specific sections of the methods.
 The metastatic tumor cohort data (DR-024 version 2) is available from the `Hartwig Medical Foundation <(https://www.hartwigmedicalfoundation.nl/en>`_ for academic research upon request.
 Without the Hartwig Metastatic tumor cohort the results won't be reproducible.